The Magellan Galen Award

 Our office has digital recorders, iPads, external hard drives and other devices available to check out for research projects.
 Check with us before you add them to your budget.

 Also check with your department to see if they have what you need before including it in your budget.
 Note in your budget that you already checked.

 1. Make significant progress toward completing your project within the grant period.

 2. Complete research ethics training.

-3. Present your research at Discover USC and Galen community events.
+3. Present your research at Discover UofSC and Galen community events.

 4. Submit a research report with pictures.

 5. Meet with Galen Health Fellows staff to reflect at the end of the experience.

 Review the Research Abroad Guidelines Document [pdf] for:

 - Important people to meet with and contact